Bathalaxxx/Industrial-Engineer-Calculators/README.md

 2. Choose a category (Production, Quality, Inventory, etc.)
 3. Click **Use Calculator** to open the tool

-All calculators run directly in your browser — no installation needed.
+All calculators run directly in your browser, no installation needed.

 ---